Having Twitter suspensions and landing in Twitter jail gave me more insights into how long they can last: for hours, days, or indefinitely.

-Being locked in a Twitter jail can happen to anyone.
-Have you ever got up in the morning, looked at your mobile phone as you are getting out of bed, and seeing your Twitter account has been locked? 🙁
+Have you ever got up in the morning, looked at your mobile phone as you are getting out of bed, and seen your Twitter account has been locked? 🙁 You now have a Twitter suspension.

 You can’t log into your Twitter account.
 They ask for your phone number.
 You enter it but they don’t call?
 Then, you wonder “What am I missing?”